 Forget Saudi America for a moment.
 Let’s give a round of applause to Saudi Texas.

 The American people are witnessing two developments unfold: a crude renaissance and an energy revolution.
 No longer is the United States beholden to Middle Eastern powers.
 The country needs only to rely on the free-enterprise system that made it an energy powerhouse a century ago and an economic superpower today.
 For years, oil firms – David and Goliath alike – have withstood the barrage of attacks from environmentalists, leftists, and bureaucrats.
 Yet, despite the constant flak, the domestic energy industry in volatile times not only survives but also thrives.
-Take that, Greenpeace, OPEC, and hippies!We value your comments!
-Please weigh in on our comment section below.
+Take that, Greenpeace, OPEC, and hippies!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com